Vancouver campus tour

 Construction alert: When planning your visit to UBC, please be aware that due to construction of the new bus exchange and exchange residence, Wesbrook Mall will be fully closed between Student Union Boulevard and University Boulevard to all traffic, cyclists, and pedestrians starting January 14.
 Please allow extra travel time when accessing the North Parkade and Brock Hall.

 - Browse on- and off-campus accommodations to extend your stay and enjoy Vancouver, one of the world’s most liveable cities.

-- Visit Tourism Vancouver to find the city’s most exciting attractions, best restaurants, and discover myriad activities, from biking to whale watching.
+- Visit Tourism Vancouver to discover the city’s most exciting attractions, best restaurants, and myriad activities – from biking to whale watching.

 - Plan your visit around one of the many UBC events taking place on campus.